 It was only under the Lorene, thanks to Pietro Leopoldo, that the province of Grosseto was finaly separated from Siena.
 In 1766 the Grand Duchy Peter Leopold entrusted to Leonardo Ximenes the “physical reduction” of the swampy areas.
 The effects of land reclamation were not decisive and the stagnation of the period during unification was the result.
 During Fascism were resumed the tense Lorraine attempts to eliminate the swamp with a system of reclaimed land.
 Numerous public buildings were built.

-The historic town is surrounded by a hexagonal wall of the sixteenth century, but Grosseto originated as a castle already in the tenth century, when it was in the possession of Aldobrandeschi, in the fourteenth century it became the possession of the Republic of Siena, and then with the fall of the latter under the rule of Florence, Grosseto became the outpost of the Medici in Maremma, they, in the sixteenth century built the hexagonal walls and the Medicean Fortress that today we can admire.
+The historic city is surrounded by a sixteenth-century hexagonal wall, but Grosseto originated as a castle already in the tenth century, when it was in the possession of the Aldobrandeschi.
+In the 14th century it became a possession of the Republic of Siena, and then with the fall of the latter under the dominion of Florence, Grosseto became the outpost of the Medici in Maremma.
+In the 16th century, the Medici built the hexagonal walls and the Medici Fortress, which we can admire today.

-The construction of this fort was designed in 1561, when Cosimo I visited Grosseto.
-The construction was launched by Francesco I in 1574; the design is by Baldassare Lanci.
-The work was completed 19 years later under Ferdinando I. Repetti in his Dizionario Cartografico della Toscana opens the description Grosseto: “Fortified city.
-Not very big.
-Strongly protected by its walls, six bastions and a fortress; two doors only: one to the mainland, the other towards the sea”.
+The construction of this fortress was planned in 1561, when Cosimo I visited Grosseto.
+The works, however, began in 1574 under Francesco I, based on a design by Badassarre Lanci, and completed 19 years later during the reign of Ferdinando I. Repetti in his Cartographic Dictionary of Tuscany describes Grosseto with the following words: “Fortified city.
+Not very large Strongly protected by its walls with 6 bastions and a fortress; the city has only two access gates: one towards the mainland, the other towards the sea “.

 Among the religious buildings located within the walls of the Medici are to note the cathedral dedicated to San Lorenzo, the church of San Francesco (13th century) and the Romanesque church of San Pietro, the oldest church of Grosseto dating back to 10th century which preserves the Romanesque apse.
 Inside the church of San Francesco are some frescoes and a crucifix attributed to Duccio di Buoninsegna.